 Among investors conducting short-term buying and selling, commodity trading advisors (CTAs) feature an especially great presence in the futures market.
 The CTA had originally meant a registered qualification required to provide advice about futures trading to clients in the United States.
 At present, however, the CTA refers to hedge funds investing mainly in futures or investment strategy of these funds.
-According to the Japan Exchange Group, foreign investors account for more than 60% of the JGB futures trading volume.
+According to Trading by Type of Investors from the Japan Exchange Group, foreign investors account for more than 70% of the JGB futures trading volume.
 The data does not provide a breakdown of foreign investors, but CTAs are believed to have accounted for a large part of them.